Healthdirect Free Australian health advice you can count on.

 Common side effects

 The vaccine is safe and side effects are rare.
-After the vaccination, a small, red sore forms and then ulcerates and heals.
-There can be a scar.
-Lymph glands can get swollen.
+A few weeks after the vaccination, a small, red sore forms and then becomes an ulcer before healing.
+There may be a scar.
+Lymph glands may get swollen and sore.

 Resources and support